-(v) New accounting standards and interpretations not yet adopted
+(iv) New accounting standards and interpretations not yet adopted

-Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2016 reporting period.
-The Company has not elected to apply any pronouncements before their operative date in the annual reporting period beginning 1 July 2015.
+Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2017 reporting period.
+The Company has not elected to apply any pronouncements before their operative date in the annual reporting period beginning 1 July 2016.

-Initial application of the following Standards is not expected to affect any of the amounts recognized or disclosures made in the current financial report, but may have a material impact on future transactions made in relation to the Company.
-The Company is assessing the impact of these new standards on its accounting policy.
+Initial application of the following Standards is not expected to affect any of the amounts recognized or disclosures made in the current financial report and management do not consider these new accounting standards to have a material impact on future transactions made in relation to the Company.
+The Company is in the process of assessing the impact of these new standards on its accounting policy.

+The following standards applicable to the Company but are not yet adopted are summarised below:

 Title Key requirements Effective Date IFRS 9 Financial Instruments IFRS 9 introduced revisions in the following areas: Classification and measurement - replacement of the existing complex rule-based requirements with a principle-based approach which is driven by cash flow characteristics and business model; Impairment - a single impairment model to be applied to all financial instruments where expected credit losses must be accounted for from when the financial instruments are first recognized.
 This requirement lowers the threshold for recognition of full lifetime expected losses.
 Hedge accounting - a reformed model for hedge accounting with enhanced disclosures about risk management activity.
 Annual reporting periods commencing on or after January 1, 2018 The Company does not intend to adopt IFRS 9 before its mandatory date.
+The Company is currently evaluating the effect that the updated IFRS 9 will have on the financial statements and related disclosures.

+Notes to the Financial Statements (Continued)

+Contracts with Customers

-IFRS 15 Revenue from Contracts with Customers IFRS 15 provides a single, principles based five-step model to be applied to all contracts with customers.
-The five steps in the model are as follows: • Identify the contract with the customer • Identify the performance obligations in the contract • Determine the transaction price • Allocate the transaction price to the performance obligations in the contracts • Recognize revenue when (or as) the entity satisfies a performance obligation.
+IFRS 15 Revenue from IFRS 15 provides a single, principles based five-step model to be applied to all contracts with customers.

+The five steps in the model are as follows:

+- Identify the contract with the customer - Identify the performance obligations in the contract - Determine the transaction price - Allocate the transaction price to the performance obligations in the contracts - Recognise revenue when (or as) the entity satisfies a performance obligation.

 Guidance is provided on topics such as the point in which revenue is recognized, accounting for variable consideration, costs of fulfilling and obtaining a contract and various related matters.
 New disclosures about revenue are also introduced.

+Annual reporting periods commencing on or after January 1, 2018

+The Company does not intend to adopt IFRS 15 before its mandatory date.

+While currently not considered material to the Company, the Company is evaluating the impact of IFRS 15 on key contracts and the effect the updated standard will have on the financial statements and related disclosures.

-Annual reporting periods commencing on or after January 1, 2018 The Company does not intend to adopt IFRS 15 before its mandatory date.
-IFRS 16 Leases IFRS 16 eliminates the classification of leases as either operating leases or finance leases for a lessee; they are recognized on the balance sheet as they are treated in a similar way to finance leases applying IAS 17.
-Leases are 'capitalized' by recognizing the present value of the lease payments and showing them either as lease assets (right-of-use assets) or together with property, plant and equipment.
+IFRS 16 Leases

+IFRS 16 eliminates the classification of leases as either operating leases or finance leases for a lessee; they are recognized on the balance sheet as they are treated in a similar way to finance leases applying IAS 17.
+Leases are 'capitalised' by recognising the present value of the lease payments and showing them either as lease assets (rightof-use assets) or together with property, plant and equipment.
 If lease payments are made over time, a financial liability is required to be recognized to represent the obligation to make future lease payments.

 There is little change for the accounting for a lessor.

-Annual reporting periods commencing on or after January 1, 2019 The Company does not intend to adopt IFRS 16 before its mandatory date
+Annual reporting periods commencing on or after January 1, 2019

+The Company does not intend to adopt IFRS 16 before its mandatory date.

+The Company is currently evaluating the effect that the updated IFRS 16 will have on the financial.statements and related disclosures.